 Use this calculator to help you determine the impact of changing your payroll deductions.
 You can enter your current payroll information and deductions, and then compare them to your proposed deductions.
 Try changing your tax withholding, filing status or retirement savings and let the payroll deduction calculator show you the impact on your take home pay.
 This calculator uses the withholding schedules, rules and rates from IRS Publication 15.

 This calculator allows employees to deduct 457 plan contributions.
-We also offer a payroll calculator for 401k & 403b contributions, a calculator for flexible spending accounts & a 2017 payroll calculator.
+We also offer a payroll calculator for 401k & 403b contributions, a calculator for flexible spending accounts.

 Beginning a new job with a new employer can be exciting, but sometimes receiving the first paycheck can be a shocker when one first sees the difference between salary and "take home pay."
 Since payroll deductions can take a massive chunk out of one's salary, it is important to understand them and do everything possible to maximize the benefits from them.
 Some deductions are mandated by law while others are optional for the employee.